xunil75/System-Dashboard/README.md

 Start of the Dahsboard page.
 I will try to explain the best I can.
 I will also post the links to the original developers who with the help of their scripts made this Dashboard possible.

+**This installation it's based on my Ubuntu Server 16.04.
+It may or not work on all distros!**

 ![dashboard](https://user-images.githubusercontent.com/32961904/48546766-6f68a680-e8c9-11e8-9ea8-c8e5813e454f.jpg)

 # Things you need before you start: